amith-bharadwaj/iiitb_asic_class/README.md

 ### Hierarchial synthesis and flat synthesis

 #### Multiple modules and sub modules
 In this verilog file,the submodules are instantiated under main module.
-In the handwritten image below we can see how the instantiation is done.
+In the handwritten image below we can see how the instantiation is done.Here Sub module 1 is an AND logic gate and Sub module 2 is an OR logic Gate.

 | verilog example | logic circuit |